OpenWorldVision/OpenWorld-Project-Management/README.md

 This repository is used for project management for various initiatives affecting the OpenWorld .
 The main use of this repository is for the All meeting & project management

+## Tasks Planning & Tracking

+- All tasks are planning on https://github.com/OpenWorldVision/OW_PM/projects
+- After planning, certain tasks will be move into Issues to track
+- Bug/Issues will be tracked at https://github.com/OpenWorldVision/OW_PM/issues, everyone can create new issues

 ## Core  Meetings

 ### Purpose